Geology of the Canary Islands: Origins of volcanism

-A hotspot (the Canary hotspot) is the explanation accepted by most geologists who study the Canary Islands.
+A hotspot (the Canary hotspot) is the explanation accepted by most geologists who have studied the Canary Islands in the last few decades.
 A relatively hot mantle plume associated with this hotspot is thought to be rising through the mantle under La Palma and El Hierro.

 Evidence in favour of a hotspot origin for Canarian volcanism includes the age progression in the arcuate Canary Volcanic Province occurring in the same direction and at the same rate as in the neighbouring arcuate Madeira Volcanic Province, about 450 km farther north.
 This is consistent with the African plate rotating anticlockwise at about 12 mm per year.
 Also, seismic tomography has revealed the existence of a region of hot rock extending from the surface, down through the oceanic lithosphere to a depth of at least 1000 km in the upper mantle.
 Another line of evidence is the east-to-west decrease in age of the youngest sedimentary rocks under each island.

 Volcanic eruption distribution

 According to the Smithsonian Institution's Global Volcanism Program, as of 2023, seventy-five confirmed volcanic eruptions have occurred in the Canary Islands in the Holocene Epoch (the last 11,700 years of Earth's geological history).
 Fifteen of these eruptions have occurred since 1490; contemporary written reports exist for these eruptions and they are known as the historical eruptions of the Canary Islands.
 In the last 500 years, a volcanic eruption has occurred somewhere in the island chain, on average, every 30 to 35 years.
 For each island, however, the time gap or repose time between historical eruptions has been highly variable (for example, 26 to 237 years for La Palma; 1 to 212 years for Tenerife).
 This large variability is one of the reasons why reliable prediction of future eruptions at the volcanoes of the Canary Islands is unlikely.

 An eruption on Tenerife, about 2,000 years ago, is the largest Canarian eruption of the Holocene Epoch.
-The largest volume and longest duration historical eruption occurred in the early 18th century on Lanzarote.
+The largest volume and longest duration historical eruption in the Canary Islands occurred in the early 18th century on Lanzarote.

 The following table shows the distribution of volcanic eruptions during the last 11,700 years in the Canary Islands: